openrport/openrport/docs/client-auth.md

 3. A database table

 Which one you choose is an either-or decision.
 A mixed-mode is not supported.
-If (2) or (3) is enabled then managing clients can be done via the API.

 If you select option 2 or 3 client access and the needed credentials can be managed through the API and the UI.